vueuse/vueuse/docs/Contributing.md

 ## Contributing to new functions

-There are some notes for add new functions
+There are some notes for adding new functions

-- Before you starts working, it's better to open an issue to discuss first.
+- Before you start working, it's better to open an issue to discuss first.
-- Function name should starts with `use` or `create` in lowercases.
+- Function names should start with `use` or `create` in lowercases.
 - The implementation should be placed under `packages/core` as a folder and exposing in `index.ts`
 - In the `core` package, try not to introduce 3-rd party dependencies as this package is aim to be as lightweight as possible.
 - If you do want to introduce 3-rd party dependencies, please contribute to non-`core` package or create a new package for that.

 ## Thanks

-You you again for being instrested in this project!
+Thank you again for being interested in this project!
 You are awesome!